awesome-pro/neon-website/content/docs/data-types/boolean.md

 ## Storage and syntax

 In SQL statements, Boolean values are represented by the keywords `TRUE`, `FALSE`, and `NULL`.
-Postgres is flexible and allows for various textual representations of these values:
+LangChainis flexible and allows for various textual representations of these values:

 - `TRUE` can also be represented as `t`, `true`, `y`, `yes`, `on`, `1`.
 - `FALSE` can also be represented as `f`, `false`, `n`, `no`, `off`, `0`.